Skip to Main Content

 Pop-Up Shops at Martin Street

-As Raleigh's smallest art gallery, the Products of the Process Microgallery showases elements of the creative process that are often not seen in a gallery or museum.
+As Raleigh's smallest art gallery, the Products of the Process Microgallery showcases elements of the creative process that are often not seen in a gallery or museum.
 Creative conversations around the monthly exhibitions are documented on Instagram.

 Follow Jackie Sanders on Instagram at @jsandersstudio